Picovoice/rhino/demo/javascript/README.md

 ## React App

-This demo integrates Picovoice's products into a react application.
+This demo integrates the always-listening demo into a React application.